farmOS/farmOS.js/docs/entities.md

 };
 ```

-Clearly, this is unnecessarily verbose, but it is helpful to keep this in mind when structuring complex queries.
+Clearly, this is unnecessary and verbose, but it is helpful to keep this in mind when structuring complex queries.

-A final form of syntax sugar supported by filter queries is __dot notation__.
+A final form of syntactic sugar supported by filter queries is __dot notation__.
 A good use case for this is where you want to retrieve all logs that have the same owner.
 Logs can have multiple owners, so the `owner` relationship is represented by an array of objects with the user's `id` property.
-To select a log that had with a specific user as one of its owners, you could provide the following query:
+To select a log with a specific user as one of its owners, you could provide the following query:

 ```js
 const filter = {